 - Secure the child safety device to the wall.

-Vertical blinds are vertical lengths of fabric that run along a track at the top of your window which can be adjusted using a cord for light and privacy control.
-Vertical blinds are easy to use and are drawn to the side or middle rather than up or down like a roller blind.
-Stylish and contemporary, they are versatile in any room in the house or office and are particularly good for sliding doors and covering larger windows.
+Vertical blinds are great for bifold and sliding doors.
+Essentially they are vertical lengths of fabric that run along a track at the top of your window.
+They can be adjusted using a cord for light and privacy control. and can be drawn to the side or middle rather than up or down like a roller blind.
+Stylish and contemporary, they are available in popular white vertical blinds colours, as contemporary black vertical blinds, or in a multitude of modern grey colours. they are versatile in any room in the house or office and are particularly good for sliding doors and covering larger windows.

 Blockout Vertical Blinds